rsta2/circle64/README.md

 Installation
 ------------

-Copy a recent Raspberry Pi firmware (from boot/ directory, do *make* there to get them) files and the *config.txt* file from the same directory along with the kernel.img (from sample/ subdirectory) to a SD(HC) card with FAT file system.
+Copy a recent Raspberry Pi firmware (from boot/ directory, do *make* there to get them) files along with the kernel8.img (from sample/ subdirectory) to a SD(HC) card with FAT file system.
 Put the SD(HC) card into the Raspberry Pi 3 and start it.

-Note that the file *kernel.img* can be renamed to *kernel7.img* but this is optional.

 Directories
 -----------